Axylos/test/README.md

 `createBook` and `updateBook` simply pass data to methods from the api service and then re-fetch all books before setting state to the updated list of books.
 This is definitely something of an anti-pattern that you wouldn't use in real life.
 Safely updating collections in React has some interesting challenges, so for now we are going to just re-fetch the data from the server.
 We'll go over immutable updates soon though!

+Also, notice how `createBook` and `updateBook` set the `currentView` to the index.
+This allows us to simulate a "redirect" after saving to the db.

 the `showView` method abstracts out the conditional rendering for the main view component based on the `currentView` state variable.
 It gets the `currentView` out of state and then using a `switch` statement renders one and only one main component, making sure to pass any necessary props down to each component as needed.

 #### render()